qvest-digital/lib-compose/composition/README.md

 # lib-ui-service: composition

-This library contains code for the composition of html pages out of multiple html page containing fragments.
+This library contains code for the composition of HTML pages out of multiple HTML page containing fragments.

 ### Key Concept
-Every Service deliveres a functional html user inteface in form of complete html pages in the way, that a service can be developed and tested by it's own.
-A UI-Service can request multimple pages from different services and compose them to one html page.
-To support this, the html pages from the services contain a special html vocabular.
+Every Service delivers a functional HTML user interface in form of complete HTML pages in the way, that a service can be developed and tested by it's own.
+A UI-Service can request multiple pages from different services and compose them to one HTML page.
+To support this, the HTML pages from the services contain a special HTML vocabular.

 ### Composition Process
 The composition is done in the following steps: